 Reading Rock Books, Dickson, Tennessee

-We walked off lunch by perusing the Main Street shops.
+We walked off lunch by checking out the Main Street shops.
 The Downtown Dickson Historic District has over 100 locally owned commercial businesses, boutiques, and restaurants, so it’s the perfect place to shop for a local souvenir.

-We looked in a bunch of different stores, but our particular favorites were Buff City Soap, where we sniffed every colorful soap they had; Reading Rock Books, where we browsed their new and used book selection; and Momma’s Memories, where we looked through all the antiques (I’m always on the hunt for Nancy Drew books).
+We looked in a bunch of different stores, but our particular favorites were Buff City Soap, where we sniffed every colorful soap they had; Reading Rock Books, where we browsed their new and used book selection; and High Cotton, where we looked through all the unique gifts, clothing, and decor.

 Clement Railroad Hotel Museum

-Afterward, we had a guided tour of the Clement Railroad Hotel Museum.
+Afterward, we had a guided tour of the Clement Railroad Hotel Museum, one of the best things to do in Dickson.
 This museum is housed in the Hotel Halbrook State Historic Site.

 The Hotel Halbrook is one of the few remaining examples of a railroad hotel in Tennessee.
 The hotel was constructed in 1913 and operated until 1954.